Ford Ranger (T6): Awards

-North American version (2019–present)
+North American version (2019–2023)

 For its 2011 launch, the first-generation T6-based Ranger replaced previous generations of the Ranger worldwide, consolidating designs developed by Ford and Mazda.
 A notable exception included the United States and Canada, as Ford exited the compact truck segment entirely.
-During the early 2010s, Ford concentrated its light truck design resources in North America on its F-Series trucks, with its redesign for 2015 including an aluminum-intensive body and introducing direct-injection and turbocharged engines in an effort to improve fuel economy.
+During the early 2010s, Ford concentrated its light truck design resources in North America on its F-Series trucks, with its redesign for 2015 including an aluminium-intensive body and introducing direct-injection and turbocharged engines in an effort to improve fuel economy.

-After an eight-year market hiatus, Ford introduced the fourth-generation Ranger for the United States or Canada for the 2019 model year at the 2018 North American International Auto Show, marking the first Ford entry into the mid-size pickup truck segment.
-As the first mid-size Ranger sold in North America, the Ranger underwent several design modifications to accommodate US crash standards along with the increase of its payload, with the introduction of fully-boxed frame rails.
+After an eight-year market hiatus, Ford introduced the fourth-generation Ranger for the United States or Canada for the 2019 model year at the 2018 North American International Auto Show, marking the first Ford entry into the mid-size pickup truck segment since the discontinuation of the Explorer Sport Trac.
+As the first mid-size Ranger sold in North America, the Ranger underwent several design modifications to accommodate US crash standards along with the increase of its payload, with the introduction of fully boxed frame rails.
 All versions of the Ranger sold in the United States and Canada have a 127 in wheelbase, regardless of cab or drivetrain configuration.
 Production started on 29 October 2018.

 The North American-market Ranger is sold in four-door SuperCab and four-door SuperCrew configurations.
 While externally similar to its global counterpart, the Ranger features a number of exterior design changes.
 The front fascia was redesigned with a frame-mounted steel bumper.
 At the minor expense of frontal aerodynamics, the sturdier front bumper was designed to better comply with American crash standards.

-To better market the vehicle towards private buyers in North America, the Ranger was given a distinct hood design and grilles related to trim level.
-Additional trim included color-contrasting fender molding and fender grilles, in line with the F-Series trucks.
+To better market the vehicle towards private buyers in North America, the Ranger was given a distinct bonnet design and grilles related to trim level.
+Additional trim included colour-contrasting fender molding and fender grilles, in line with the F-Series trucks.
 The "RANGER"-embossed tailgate was modified; in the interest of aerodynamics, a spoiler was added.
-Unlike the F-Series, usage of aluminum in the body is minor, with only an aluminum hood and tailgate.
+Unlike the F-Series, usage of aluminium in the body is minor, with only an aluminium bonnet and tailgate.

 While offered in both rear-wheel drive and part-time four-wheel drive, all Rangers in North America are produced using the "HiRider" chassis of the Ranger 4x4.
 Ford did not introduce the Ranger Raptor and the Ranger Wildtrak in North America.
 Ford has no current plans to market a two-door Ranger in North America.

 To comply with American safety mandates, a rear view safety camera is standard.
 Several sizes of interior touchscreens are offered, depending on trim packages ordered.
 To increase interior storage, waterproof storage compartments were added under the rear seats.

 Powertrain

-For the North American market, the Ranger is produced with a single powertrain: a 2.3-liter EcoBoost inline-four paired with 10-speed 10R80 automatic transmission.
+For the North American market, the Ranger is produced with a single powertrain: a 2.3-litre EcoBoost inline-four paired with 10-speed 10R80 automatic transmission.
 For increased fuel economy, the engine includes direct fuel injection, four valves per cylinder, and a twin-scroll turbocharger.